azure-location

 Tip

-While RGB strips can create a soft back glow, they’re primarily designed for atmosphere.
-Bias lighting from monitor light bars is tuned for eye comfort—offering a more stable and neutral contrast that doesn’t distract or over-stimulate during long sessions.
+While RGB strips can create a soft glow, they’re primarily designed for atmospheric ambiance.
+Bias lighting from monitor light bars are designed for eye comfort, offering a more stable and neutral contrast that doesn’t distract or over-stimulate during long sessions.

 Ambient Lighting